Do you think your age is passing you by?

 None other than the charismatic Malcolm Gladwell brought late bloomers to the fore in his book What the dog saw.

-He explains that Picasso fits the conventional definition of a prodigy as he accomplished a lot in his young age.
+He explains that Picasso fits the conventional definition of a prodigy as he accomplished a lot at a young age.
 Paul Cézanne doesn’t because he produced all his major work towards the fag end of his career.

 If you go by the rules of conventional wisdom, then, genius is when you accomplish great feats at an early age.